Barrelwolf38087/concentration/README.md

+Windows dependencies: None
+UNIX dependencies: ncurses

-Note: Only use the makefile on *NIX.
+Note: Only use the makefile on UNIX.
-On Michalsoft Binbows, use the Code::Blocks project.
+On Michaelsoft Binbows, use the Code::Blocks project.